berkshelf/berkshelf/_includes/index.md

     cookbook 'riot_base', group: 'solo'

-To exclude the groups when installing or updating just add the `--without` flag.
+To exclude the groups when installing or updating just add the `--except` flag.

-    $ berks install --without solo
+    $ berks install --except solo